eosnetworkfoundation/product/api-http/proposals/http-plugin.md

 ## server address format
 * server address can be in one of the following format
-  - ipv4_address:port
+  - ipv4_address:port like 127.0.0.1:8080
-  - ipv6_address:port
+  - ipv6_address:port like [2001:db8:3c4d:15::1a2f:1a2b]:8080
-  - hostname:port
+  - hostname:port like my.domain.com:8080
   - unix socket path (must starts with '/' or './')
   - http-server-address

-* In the case of hostname, the IP address is resolved by ARP, *ALL* resolved address will be listened.
+* In the case of the hostname, the IP address is resolved by ARP, *ALL* resolved addresses will be listened.
 * Whether an IPv4-mapped IPv6 address can be used to handle both IPv4 connections and IPv6 connections is determined by system configuration.
-Some tool like Apache server has the option `-—enable-v4-mapped` to change the behavior, should we do the same?
+Some tools, like Apache server, have the option `-—enable-v4-mapped` to change the behavior, should we do the same?
-* To listen to all interfaces, just use 0.0.0.0:8008 or [::1]:8080, alternative syntax just adds unnecessary complexity.
+* To listen to all interfaces, just use 0.0.0.0:8008 or [::1]:8080; alternative syntax just adds unnecessary complexity.